Age Related Macular Degeneration – A Complete Guide

-Age Related Macular Degeneration 101
+Age Related Macular Degeneration

-Last Updated on May 14, 2024 by Aaron Barriga
+Last Updated on June 27, 2025 by Aaron Barriga

 Age-related Macular Degeneration is a widespread eye condition that causes vision loss among people who are 50 years and above.
-If you’re worried that you’re not able to see things straight ahead, it is possible that a small spot near the center of your retina has been damaged.
-The disease may progress differently amongst different people.
-For some, it doesn’t cause a problem for a long time, while for others; they may develop a loss of vision in one or both eyes.
-It then becomes an obstacle in performing daily activities such as reading, writing, driving, household chores and seeing faces.
+If you’re worried that you’re not able to see things straight ahead, a small spot near the center of your retina may have been damaged.
+The disease may progress differently among different people.

 1. Early AMD

 There exists a medium-sized drusen, approximately the width of a typical human hair.
-However, people in this stage do not suffer from loss of vision.
+However, people in this stage do not suffer from a loss of vision.

 2. Intermediate AMD

 Although people will not experience any symptoms, this stage may result in loss of vision.
-Here, the drusen is larger and some discoloration would appear in the retina.
+Here, the drusen is larger, and some discoloration would appear in the retina.
 However, these changes can only be identified after an eye exam.

 3. Late AMD